EvaYiwenLuo/Sky-Force-Homage/README.md

 ▪ The warplane moves in the same direction as the mouse.

-▪ One more point in score for a successful shooting down of an enermy plane.
-Shooting down of a bee will either gain one more life or double the firepower.
+▪ Getting 1 more point in score for a successful shooting down of an enermy plane.
+Shooting down of a bee will either gain 1 more life or double the firepower.

 ▪ Being shot by enemy planes will lose 1 life.